Cascadia College

 Students must complete a permission packet, which includes a permission slip, photo release form, and food selection form.

 Due to limited venue capacity, there is space for 45 students from each comprehensive high school (North Creek, Bothell, Woodinville and Inglemoor) and 20 students from Innovation Lab, Secondary Academy for Success (SAS), Northshore Networks and Northshore Family Partnerships, Northshore Virtual Program.
 Conference registration is on a first-come, first-served basis.
-A student’s conference registration is not complete until their completed permission packet is submitted to the Counseling Office.
+A student’s conference registration is not complete until their completed permission packet is submitted.